"bar" will wait until "foo" has succeeded

 Changed in version 8.3.0: The sequential argument was added.

-In the following workflow, task foo has a daily cycle point sequence, and each task instance can trigger once the wallclock time has passed its cycle point value by one hour:
+In the following workflow, task foo has a daily cycle point sequence, and each task instance will trigger when the real time is one hour past its cycle point value.

 [scheduling]